 - Scroll down to check the audio codecs, video codecs, plug-ins, etc.

-What is video encoder and what does a video encoder do?
-What’s the video codec and the list of video codecs?
-How to compare and change the video encoder?
+What's video encoder & what does a video encoder do?
+What’s the video codec & video codecs list?
+How to compare/change the video encoder?

 #Fix 8: Run PowerPoint in Safe Mode

 PowerPoint is Safe Mode allows you to use it safely when you encounter the audio/video not playing in PowerPoint issue.